 - Nexplanon is more than 99% effective.

-- Once implanted there is no further action need until its time for renewal
+- Once implanted, no further action is needed until it is time for renewal.

 - It does not affect estrogen levels.